JetBrains/intellij-sdk-docs/tutorials/custom_language_support/syntax_highlighter_and_color_settings_page.md

 ```

 ### 5.6.
 Register the Color Settings Page
-The settings page for Simple Language colors gets registered as an extension in the plugin configuration file.
+Register the Simple Language color settings page with the IntelliJ Platform in the plugin configuration file using the `com.intellij.colorSettingsPage` extension point.
 ```xml
   <extensions defaultExtensionNs="com.intellij">
     <colorSettingsPage implementation="org.intellij.sdk.language.SimpleColorSettingsPage"/>